AMIGA-IAA/hcg-16/README.md

 ```
 python pipeline.py make plotting --local --timeit=pipeline.time
 ```
-A present it is advised that you move or delete any output files before re-running the pipeline, as some of these files won't be overwritten by default and may cause the pipeline to crash or not generate the desired output.
+At present it is advised that you move or delete any output files before re-running the pipeline, as some of these files won't be overwritten by default and may cause the pipeline to crash or not generate the desired output.

 ## Pre-requisites
 Please make sure you have `docker` installed on your computer before running `run.sh`.
 For the pipeline to execute succesfully it will require approximately 10 GB of free space.
 Also be aware that `docker` requires sudo access and may request the password during some steps of the pipeline.